 Asobi Asobase

-Like the horror genre of anime, pure comedy anime series are an excellent choice for short, satisfying anime series to watch in a day.
+Like the horror genre of anime, pure comedy anime are an excellent choice for short, satisfying anime series to watch in a day.
 However, whereas horror depends on taut pacing and conclusions, pure comedy series benefit from usually a general lack of plot.

 In Asobi Asobase, the only plot is rather literally that girls just want to have fun.
 Three girls form a club with no clear purpose and spend it messing around.